yueyang0115/flask-app-GCP-deploy/README.md

 ```
 ssh-keygen -t rsa
 ```
-Create a new repo on github, clone it to GCP local and cd into it.
+Create a new repo on github, clone it to your GCP local and cd into it.
 Create all needed files, including **app.yaml, Makefile, requirementss.txt, main.py**.
 The app.yaml is part of the IaC (Infrastructure as Code) and configures the PaaS environment for Google App Engine.

 ### Run this app locally